gespinoza/datarodsexplorer/docs/DREUserGuide.md

  ![Figure 20](figs/fig20.png)
 <a name="fig20"></a>_Figure 20.
 Excerpt from HydroShare Resource Details for Uploaded Time Series_

 Do not download a time series result just to upload it to HydroShare.
-Once it is in the graph frame, it&#39;s ready to upload. ==Note==: DRE does not enable upload of the model-variable maps.
+Once it is in the graph frame, it&#39;s ready to upload. **Note**: DRE does not enable upload of the model-variable maps.

 ---